 Program Learning Outcomes

-• Use standard software engineering tools to create reusable code.
+• Use of standard software engineering tools to create reusable code.

-• Design a large program that takes advantage of existing code libraries.
+• Design of large programs that take advantage of existing code libraries.

-• Organize a complex program in a logical way, enabling the extension of the program.
+• Organization of complex programs in a logical way, enabling the extension of the program.

-• Comprehend user requirements and produce code and documentation in an industry-accepted style that satisfies those requirements.
+• Comprehension of user requirements, and production of code and documentation in an industry-accepted style that satisfies those requirements.

-• Develop software that solves problems in a variety of fields, including math, physics, chemistry, biology, astronomy, business, and the Internet.
+• Development of software that solves problems in a variety of fields, including math, physics, chemistry, biology, astronomy, business, and the Internet.